Virtual reality unconscious bias training: does it work?

 When you put on a VR headset, you see through the eyes of another.
 Up until recently, this has typically meant strapping into a rollercoaster or shooting aliens in space.
-However, the underlying ability of the format to display different perspectives – especially those we have very little understanding of – offers huge possibilities for reducing a wide range of unconscious biases.
+However, the underlying ability of the format to display different perspectives – especially those we have very little understanding of – offers huge possibilities for reducing a wide range of unconscious biases, including unconscious gender bias.

 When used alongside unconscious bias training, VR can: